samuelleblanc/fp/README.md

     - map_utils.py: various map utilities, like bearing calculations, great circle calculations
     - write_utils.py: writing utitlies, expecially for ICT file creation
     - load_utils.py: loading of various format utilities and conversion of input formats
+    - aeronet.py: loading and presenting the aeronet real time AOD on the map

 # To do/wish list:

     - add platform info button next to flight paths (to change its settings)
-    - extract altitude, speed and climb time calculations from Excel_interface.py to enable easier modifications
-    - add other forecast imagery from GMAO or others using WMS
-    - add current AOD values at AERONET stations
     - add ship tracks, or position of ships
     - add capabilities to load hdf files and put contour as background
     - add remove flight button